The Best Compound Exercises for Gaining Muscle

 They are multi-joint exercises that work multiple muscles or muscle groups simultaneously.
 It's a pretty simple concept, that gives you maximum return for your effort!
 To further understand it, let's take a look at squats for example.
 It's one of the most popular exercises because it's a compound movement that works the quadriceps, hamstrings, glutes, calves, and core muscles.
 Opposed to a leg isolation movement like leg extensions that mainly work the hamstring muscle.
 Both exercises are great, but you're getting more bang for your buck with the squat!
 This doesn't mean isolation exercises should be neglected, they should simply be second priority.

-- They allow you to lift heavier weights - When doing compound moves, you're relying on more than one muscle group which makes it easier for you to increase the weight and lift heavier than you normally would.
+• They allow you to lift heavier weights - When doing compound moves, you're relying on more than one muscle group which makes it easier for you to increase the weight and lift heavier than you normally would.
 Fortunately, this is exactly what you need to make progress!

-- They burn massive amounts of calories - Since these movements require you to engage more muscle, specifically metabolically active tissue, they burn calories to a greater extent than isolation exercises.
+• They burn massive amounts of calories - Since these movements require you to engage more muscle, specifically metabolically active tissue, they burn calories to a greater extent than isolation exercises.
 Especially since compound moves are typically done with heavier loads which means you use more of the glycogen stored up in your muscles.

-- They get your heart rate up and help you break a sweat - Cardio isn't the only workout that helps you break a sweat!
+• They get your heart rate up and help you break a sweat - Cardio isn't the only workout that helps you break a sweat!
 When done right, strength exercises can get your heart rate up just as much as cardio.
 That's because you're using several muscles to lift a heavy load, this naturally increases your exertion which in turn increases your heart rate.

-- They help improve mobility and coordination - Compound movements are complex and take time to master because they require good technique and form in order to build muscle.
+• They help improve mobility and coordination - Compound movements are complex and take time to master because they require good technique and form in order to build muscle.
 To do them correctly you must have a good amount of joint mobility - Hips, shoulders, knees, ankles, and wrists.
 So not only will you be improving your strength, but you'll also improve your mobility and your coordination along the way since one of your focus points will be on your technique.

 There are 5 key exercises that you should be practicing consistently with a barbell or other free weights like kettlebells or dumbbells.
-We'll give you the info on why you should include these in your routine and give you instructions on how to do them with proper technique.
-Just to note, we will be focusing on barbell exercises, but feel free to choose a piece of equipment that fits your fitness level!
+We'll give you the info on why you should include these in your routine and give you instructions on how to do them with proper technique, plus give you a list of variations that can help you make even more progress.

 Deadlift

-As with all of these exercises, technique and form are the utmost importance, especially when it comes to deadlifting.
+As with all of these exercises, technique and form are of the utmost importance, especially when it comes to deadlifting.
 Not only to minimize the risk of injury but to make sure you're targeting the intended muscle group (lower body) and hitting weaker areas like the posterior chain.
 The key is to keep your back straight throughout the entire exercise, core engaged, and focus on lifting with your glutes and hamstrings, not your upper body.

 Here's how to do it:

-Approach the barbell bar and stand in front of it centered and with feet hip-width apart.
-Bend at the hips to grab the bar and place your hands shoulder-width apart.
-Inhale deeply and extend the hips and knees to full extension, shins should be touching the bar.
-Then begin to lift the bar by driving through the heels and keeping your chest up, back straight, and shoulders back.
+3. Begin to lift the bar by driving through the heels and keeping your chest up, back straight, and shoulders back.
 Once the bar passes your knees, pull it back so your hips drive forwards into the bar.
-Get back into the starting position by bending at the hips to lower the bar.

 Note: Although this is an advanced move, it's one that new lifters should practice with dumbbells or long resistance bands to nail the movement and technique before moving on to the barbell.
 So if you're a beginner try doing this exercise with the piece of equipment or weight that fits your fitness level.